Skip to content

 Devices You Should Never Unplug!

-Unplugging devices when not in use can save money.
-However, some devices may be damaged by doing so.
+Disconnecting devices from power when not in use can save money.
+However, some may be damaged by this practice.

-Unplugging devices when not in use can save money.
-However, some devices may be damaged by doing so.
+Disconnecting devices from power when not in use can save money.
+However, some devices may be damaged by this practice.
 Photo: Getty Images

 Share article